 - Embryonic Development and Pregnancy

 During the term, students will be expected to write two essays, sit a practical skills assessment and write up the results of practical classes.
-At the end of the term, students will sit a qualifying examination (online multiple choice format).
+At the end of the term, students will sit an online (multiple choice question format) examination.
 Students are required to pass this exam to proceed with the remainder of the course.

 TERM 2 (HILARY), JANUARY TO MARCH